 The flag should not be draped over the hood, top, sides or back of a vehicle or of a railroad train or a boat.

-Read more rules and regulations that govern flag display (PDF), and learn more about Flag Day.
+Read more rules and regulations that govern flag display (PDF).

 The American flag is 235 years old today.
 Learn about the history of our flag.

 Image description: The sun shining through the American flag.
 Photographed by Bin Lee.

 On June 14, 1777, the Continental Congress approved the design of a national flag.
 In 1916, President Woodrow Wilson issued a proclamation declaring June 14th National Flag Day.
 In 1949, Congress officially declared June 14th as National Flag Day, acknowledging President Wilson’s proclamation.